 Portugal and Belgium, three countries which produce stone and hold

+their own in the history of construction.
 Future projects will also include securing official EU recognition

 for our diploma by strengthening our university contacts, and we

+welcome suggestions relating to this.
 We also want to broaden our experience to include more crafts, and

 we made an approach to the Chamber of Carpenters during our General

+Assembly in London.
 Lastly, and inevitably – I don’t need to remind you that we also

 need to finance our projects, to improve the status of our